LinerSu/nyu-pl-spring-20-rec/Week 11/README.md

 		    return 0;
 		}
 		```
-		- During the run time, the compiler will allocate "infinite times" of frames for `main` function, until the stack to overflow (segmentation fault).
+		- During the run time, the compiler is trying to allocate "infinite times" of frames for `main` function, until the stack to overflow (segmentation fault).
 		- The behavior for allocating inifite stack is not promising.
 	- Exception
 		- It is a case we want to handle it through programming langauges.